spdx/tools-golang/v0/docs/tvloader-assumption.md

 format.
 Unless it comes first, the parser will not be able to confirm what version of the SPDX spec is being used.
 And, "SPDXID:" tags are used for not just the Document Creation Info section but also for others (e.g. Packages, Files).

+* Relationship sections will begin with the "Relationship" tag.

+* Annotation sections will begin with the "Annotator" tag.